23 Oct 2025

 • Healing starts with consistent small actions that teach the brain and body that closeness is safe and predictable.

 The good news is that attachment isn’t fixed.
-Recent studies show that these emotional models can shift with therapy, consistent secure experiences, and mindful awareness.
+Recent studies show that these emotional models can shift4 with therapy, consistent secure experiences, and mindful awareness.
 Even moment-to-moment tracking confirms that attachment fluctuates dynamically and can stabilise through healing.
 So, what does anxious-avoidant attachment look like in adults, how it develops, and which evidence-based therapies can help rebuild connection?

 What Is Attachment Theory?